pluralitybook/plurality/contents/english/04-04-property-and-contract.md

 Step into the Legend with "Yusha"!

 We're thrilled to introduce "Yusha", our latest gaming marvel, drawing inspiration from the iconic Dragon Quest series.
-Embrace the spirit of the cherished Dragon Quest adventures, where heroes vanquish fearsome foes and unravel the mysteries of enchanted realms.
-"Yusha", meaning "the brave one" in Japanese, elevates this timeless concept, blending it with cutting-edge technology for an unparalleled, real-world gaming odyssey.
+Embrace the spirit of the cherished Dragon Quest adventures, where heroes vanquish most fearsome foes and unravel the most complicated mysteries of enchanted realms.
+"Yusha", meaning "the brave one" in Japanese, elevates this timeless concept, blending it with cutting-edge technology for an unpresidented, unparalleled, unmatched, unreal real-world gaming odyssey.

 Epic Features of "Yusha":